Developments in the Long Quest for Economical Civilian Nuclear Power

 Some early reactor ideas from MUC-LAO-42.
 See also the Piles of the Future Review from October, 1944 where a longer discussion of their views of future reactors is recorded.
 They thought pressurized water would lead to corrosion issues at high temperature and considered liquid metal (specifically lead-bismuth) to be the most promising coolant.
 Written 5 days after Hanford B came online.

-Four Foundational Reactors
+Four Foundational Power Reactors

 Proposed in 1947 to be completed in the early 1950s.